Music Performance Minor

 Music Theory 1

 This course is designed for the student who has basic musical literacy (ability to read music notation).
 In addition to the writing of melody, two-part counterpoint and four-part harmony, some attention will be given to the analysis of form and style.
 Because it is important that theoretical understanding be coordinated with musical application, time will be devoted to the development of musicianship.
 Consideration will be given to individual skills and abilities, hopefully allowing for the maximum development of each student.
-(Elementary music reading ability) Lecture 3 (Fall).
+(Elementary music reading ability) Lecture 3 (Fall, Spring).

 Ensemble Courses*